Bus-Data-NYC/mta-bus-monitor-node/README.md

 #### Methods
+There are 4 methods that can be run.\r\n
-0: Run in the callback after everything has been returned and data compilation/gzip completed
+0: Run in the callback after everything has been returned and data compilation/gzip completed\r\n

-1: run 30 seconds after first response from Bustime API
+1: run 30 seconds after first response from Bustime API\r\n

-2: run 30 seconds after first portion of streamed data from Bustime API
+2: run 30 seconds after first portion of streamed data from Bustime API\r\n
 3: run this 30 seconds in callback (totally complete response)